-You should always take opportunities to reevaluate your business and determine where you might be able to do better.
-These eight best practices will help you ensure success.
+You should always take opportunities to re-evaluate your business and determine where you might be able to do better.
+These ten best practices will help you ensure success.

 - Improving your business is an ongoing effort, and paying attention to the details of your company can help you reach success.

 - Regularly updating your software helps protect your business from potential online security breaches.

 - Organizing your documents helps you to access what you need quickly, which comes in handy during tax season.